12 Easy Steps...

 Step #11

 Long-term ownership.
-One also needs to consider long-term ownership.
-Since you own for the long haul, you need to be concerned if this resort is right for you and your family.
+You need to be concerned about the future.
+Is this resort right for you and your family as they grow and become older?
 Will the resort deteriorate over time?
-While the shine wear off?
+Will the shine wear off?
 How good is the upkeep?
-Is the general area going to thrive or decline?
-What will the area and the property be like in 25 years?
+What will the area be like in 25 years.
+Will it thrive or decline?
+What will the property be like in 25 years?
 Do you want to pay those fees for 25 years?

 Step #12

 The bottom line on timeshares.
 The bottom line is that timeshares are expensive to buy and expensive to maintain.
-They are easy to get in over your head, and hard to get out of.
+It is easy to get in over your head, and they hard to get out of.
 Do look before you leap.
 Don't sign on the dotted line just to get out of a high-pressure sales pitch.
-Fianlly, look 20 years down the road to get an idea about what the place will be like in the future.
+Finally, look 20 years down the road to get an idea about what the place will be like in the future.

 For further information, contact: john@johnweeks.com